Citgo

-Citgo Petroleum Corporation, or Citgo (stylized as CITGO), is an US-American located downstream petroleum company that has existed since 1983.
-Citgo Petroleum was formed as a spinoff of the retail, marketing, and transportation assets of Cities Service following the latter's takeover by Occidental Petroleum in 1982.
-Headquartered in the Energy Corridor area of Houston, it is majority-owned by PDVSA, a state-owned company of the Venezuelan government (although due to U.S. sanctions in 2019, they no longer economically benefit from Citgo).
+Citgo Petroleum Corporation, or Citgo (stylized as CITGO), is a U.S.-based downstream petroleum company formed in 1983 as a spinoff of the retail, marketing, and transportation assets of Cities Service, which had been acquired by Occidental Petroleum the year before.
+Headquartered in the Energy Corridor area of Houston, it is majority-owned by PDVSA, a state-owned company of the Venezuelan government (although due to U.S. sanctions in 2019, they no longer from Citgo).

 History

 Cities Service period

 The company traces its heritage back to the early 1900s and oil entrepreneur Henry Latham Doherty.
 After quickly climbing the ladder of success in the manufactured gas and electric utility world, Doherty in 1910 created Cities Service Gas Development Company, a West Virginia corporation, to supply gas and electricity to small public utilities.
 He began by acquiring gas-producing properties in the mid-continent and southwest.

 The company then developed a pipeline system, tapping dozens of gas pools.
 To make this gas available to consumers, Doherty moved to acquire distributing companies and tied them into a common source of supply.
 Cities Service became the first company in the mid-continent to use the slack demand period of summer to refill depleted fields near its market areas.
 Thus, gas could be conveniently and inexpensively withdrawn during peak demand times.
-In 1931, Cities Service completed the nation's first long-distance high-pressure natural gas transportation system, a 24-inch pipeline 1,000 miles long from Amarillo, Texas, to Chicago.
+In 1931, Cities Service completed the Natural Gas Pipeline Company of America, the nation's first long-distance high-pressure natural gas transportation system, a 24-inch pipeline 1,000 miles long from Amarillo, Texas, to Chicago.

 A logical step in the company's program for finding and developing supplies of natural gas was its entry into the oil business.
-This move was marked by major discoveries at Augusta, Kansas, in 1914, and in El Dorado, Kansas a year later.
-In 1928, a Cities Service subsidiary, Indian Territory Illuminating Oil Company, discovered the Oklahoma City field, one of the world's largest.
-Another participated in the discovery of the East Texas field, which, in its time, was the most sensational on the globe.
+This move was marked by major discoveries at Augusta, Kansas, in 1914, and in El Dorado, Kansas in the Mid-Continent oil province a year later.
+In 1928, a Cities Service subsidiary, Indian Territory Illuminating Oil Company, discovered the Oklahoma City Oil Field, one of the world's largest.
+Another participated in the discovery of the East Texas Oil Field, which, in its time, was the most sensational on the globe.

 Over three decades, the company sponsored the Cities Service Concerts on NBC radio.
 The long run of these musical broadcasts was heard on NBC from 1925 to 1956, encompassing a variety of vocalists and musicians.
 In 1944, it was retitled Highways in Melody, and later the series was known as The Cities Service Band of America.
 In 1964, the company moved its headquarters from Bartlesville, Oklahoma, to Tulsa.